Aakashdeveloper/randominterview/readme.md

 React creates simple component counter for increase and decearese and dipslay ouput

-there is a sitting length N made only od letter 'a' whenever there are two identical adjust letter like 'aa' yjey can be transformed into single letter that is the next letter of the alpjabet. like 'aa' transfomeed to 'b' and 'ee' will transformed to 'f' and 'zz' cannot be further transfomred
+There is a string length N made only of the letter 'a' whenever there are two identical adjusted letter like 'aa' they can be transformed into a single letter that is the next letter of the alphabet. like 'aa' transformed to 'b' and 'ee' will be transformed to 'f' and 'zz' cannot be further transformed

-what is thw alpjabet larget string that can be obtained from the intial string?
+what is the alphabet large string that can be obtained from the initial string?

 function soluiton (N)

     example
-    N = 11 function should retirn 'dba';
+    N = 11 function should return 'dba';
         'aaaaaaaaaaa' => 'bbbbba' => 'ccba' => 'dba'